MASD-Project/dogen/README.md

 Methodology](https://uhra.herts.ac.uk/handle/2299/25708).

-In lay terms, Dogen's objective is to automate the development process as much as possible: the user creates /models/ in one of the supported codecs and respecting a set of predefined restrictions; Dogen then uses this input to generate a source code representation of the model.
-Though we support several codecs, the preferred one is an extension to [Org Mode](https://orgmode.org/) which we call /org-model/.
+In lay terms, Dogen's objective is to automate the development process as much as possible: the user creates _models_ in one of the supported codecs and respecting a set of predefined restrictions; Dogen then uses this input to generate a source code representation of the model.
+Though we support several codecs, the preferred one is an extension to [Org Mode](https://orgmode.org/) which we call _org-model_.
 In the future we plan to deprecate other codecs and rely on an [XMI](https://en.wikipedia.org/wiki/XML_Metadata_Interchange)-based input format.